 This extension is not available from the Windows Store, which means you need to side-load it into Edge if you plan to use it.
 Use these steps to side-load the extension.

 Sideload an extension into Microsoft Edge

-Open Microsoft Edge and and type about:flags in the address bar.
+- Open Microsoft Edge and visit the “

 This adds the extension and activates it.